 Stories and Narratives learning focus page for more information.

-Children’s exposure to narrative texts is mainly through picture story books.
-However, there are other narrative text forms that include art, design and theatre, or multimedia texts like film, television, sound and music.
+Children’s exposure to narrative texts is mainly through picture storybooks.
+However, other narrative text forms include art, design and theatre, or multimedia texts like film, television, sound and music.

 See further below for examples of children’s literature.

 Through writing experiences, children’s learning can be scaffolded to create their narrative texts.
 It may be a challenge to determine when children’s writing (including mark makings, drawings, written letters and words -and annotations by adults), counts as a ‘story’.
 However, it is important to treat children’s drawing and writing as communicative and to encourage children to explain or express what their work means, through verbal or nonverbal communication.